lordfolken/xcsoar-docker-build/README.md

  * use gnu parallel to automatically scale according to processors
  * proper build instructions
  * add a xcsoar-compile-release
- * add support for building documentation
- * add support for building PC
- * add support for building WIN64, OpenVario, PI and Kobo
+ * add support for building WIN64, OpenVario, PI
  * add support for tests
- * add a volume for the ccache
  * proper namingscheme
  * checksumming external resources
  * add editors and other tools for editing code